Shivank19/Three.js-Particles/README.md

 # Three.js-Particles

-Interactive 3D Mountain/Terrain made using three.js library, utilizing concepts of Alpha Maps, Displacement Maps and Cameras and Lighting
+Interactive Particle System Animation made using three.js library, utilizing concepts of Particles, Randomization and Texture Mapping

 ## To run the app